jun900928/CashAppStocks/Cash App Stocks/README.md

 ## Trade-offs
 #### Why use Coordinator
 The coordinator pattern would be used to display different UI flows if this app were to be built out more.
-For now, it simply sets up the stocks list and only handles the error alerts.
+For now, it simply sets up the stocks list.
 In a full app, using this pattern with different UI components would relay triggered enumerated actions back to the coordinator.
 The coordinator would be responsible for modifying the current UI flow or presenting new flows.

 #### Why use MVVM
 Each UI view has its corresponding ViewModel.